midhunkangumara/Angular/README.md

    note: name of container image should be same as the DockerHub repository

-###### [ The script will run in the WEB-SERVER node where it will clone the github repository that we pushed from Local Server and docker will create container image by using docker file then by using dockerhub credential that we created earlier will use to login to the Dockerhub and the created image will be push to hub .Then docker will pull that image and  run it in the server (you can use different node here am using single node) The through Slack integration the script will send notifications to slack channel or user]
+###### [ The script will run in the WEB-SERVER NODE where it will clone the github repository that we pushed from Local Server and docker will create container image by using docker file then by using dockerhub credential that we created earlier will use to login to the Dockerhub and the created image will be push to hub .Then docker will pull that image and  run it in the server (you can use different node here am using single node) The through Slack integration the script will send notifications to slack channel or user]

 ##### GITHUB WEBHOOK